2008 - 2015

 ŠKODA MOTORSPORT TEAM

-In 2018, Kalle has joined the ŠKODA works team and is taking part in the WRC2 championship with ŠKODA Motorsport.
-And in yet another record in his still fledgeling career, he is the youngest factory driver in the World Rally Championship.
+In 2018, Kalle has joined the ŠKODA works team and is taking part in the WRC 2 championship with ŠKODA Motorsport.
+And in yet another record in his still fledgeling career, he was the youngest factory driver in the World Rally Championship.